mishelashala/zettelkasten/reference/Databases.md

 "A self-referencing, many-to-many relationship exists when a given record in the table can be related to one or more other records within the table and one or more records an themselves be related to the given record."

 Database Design for Mere Mortals, p310

+## Database Associations

+### Reflexive / Recursive Association

+"A _reflexive_ or _recursive_ association is one in which an object refers to an object of the same class."

+Rod Stephens, Beginning Database Design Solutions, p193

+### Multiple-Object Association

+"A multiple-object association is one where many different kinds of objects are collectively associated to each other."

+Rod Stephens, Beginning Database Design Solutions, p188

 ## Database Views